Museums Application Process

 Simplified Application Form:

-Should more than one institution apply to be allocated the same Treasure Trove case SAFAP will apply the criteria in Appendix L of the Code of practice and institutions will be invited to submit supplementary information to help inform the decision of the panel.
+Should more than one institution apply to be allocates the same Treasure Trove case, SAFAP will apply criteria in Appendix L of the Code of Practice and institutions will be invited to submit supplementary information to help inform the decision of the panel.

 There is a presumption that material will be allocated locally unless a convincing argument for allocating it elsewhere is presented.

-The National Museums Scotland manages the National Funds for Acquisitions on behalf of the Scottish Government; all accredited Museums are eligible to apply to the NFA which can meet 50% of the total acquisition costs-
+National Museums Scotland manages the National Fund for Acquisitions on behalf of the Scottish Government.
+All accredited museums are eligible to apply to the NFA, which can meet 50% of the total acquisition costs –

-While Museums Galleries Scotland has an up to date guide on other sources of funding-
+Museums Galleries Scotland has an up to date guide on other sources of funding: